Here’s what you’ll find out below:

 Where: Departures from Queenstown

-2. Take A Drive At The Nevis Bungy - Third Highest In The World!
+2. Take A Dive At The Nevis Bungy - Third Highest In The World!

 Thrill-seekers pay attention, for the Nevis Bungy is not for the faint hearted.
 New Zealand’s highest bungee jump, and the third highest in the world, Nevis is 134 metres high, with an 8.5 second free fall.